Karen Stintz: Chair of the Toronto Transit Commission

 During her time as chair, the TTC also approved a number of measures to improve the commission's fiscal imbalance.
 The TTC made decisions to balance its budget while also reducing the government subsidy received by 10%.
-This included a process to realign services to match revenue and negotiating new fuel contracts to save the TTC $23.5 million between 2010-2012 and an estimated $30 million from 2013–2014.
-By agreeing to a new benefits package, and reducing administrative staff, an additional $18.5 million was saved while Stintz served as Chair.
+This included a process to realign services to match revenue and negotiating new fuel contracts to save the TTC $23.5 million between 2010 and 2012 and an estimated $30 million from 2013 to 2014.
+By agreeing to a new benefits package, and reducing administrative staff, an additional $18.5 million was saved while Stintz served as chair.
 By successfully contracting out bus and washroom cleaning services and leasing the Toronto Coach Terminal, a further $4.9 million was saved.